Louisiana GED Programs, Requirements and Information

 Does Louisiana Offer GED Programs?

-As of 2014, Louisiana students will need to take the HiSet (High School Equivalency Test), rather than the GED exam, to earn their high school equivalency diploma.
+As of 2014, Louisiana residents will need to take the HiSet (High School Equivalency Test), rather than the GED exam, to earn their high school equivalency diploma.
 This standardized test is administered by the Educational Testing Service (ETS) and includes five subtests that can be taken separately or all at once.

 Once these prerequisites have been met, test takers can register for the paper- or computer-based form of the exam either online or at one of the state's 40 testing centers.